-Instructors proposing course revision of the meeting day or time must confer with the appropriate Academic Division Chair before student discussion ensues.
-With consent from the Vice President of Academics and Student Services, the appropriate Academic Division Chair with the instructor will modify the schedule to reflect the course revision.
+Instructors proposing course revision of the meeting day or time must confer with the appropriate Academic Division Chair and Associate Dean of Academics and Assessment before student discussion ensues.
+With consent from the Vice President of Academics and Student Services, the appropriate Academic Division Chair and Associate Dean of Academics and Assessment with the instructor will modify the schedule to reflect the course revision.
 The Vice President of Academics and Student Services is the ONLY person authorized to approve schedule revisions.
-Instructors cannot modify the time and day of course sessions without consulting with their Academic Division Chair and obtaining permission from the Vice President of Academics and Student Services.
+Instructors cannot modify the time and day of course sessions without consulting with their Academic Division Chair and Associate Dean of Academics and Assessment and obtaining permission from the Vice President of Academics and Student Services.